uaauaguga/uaauaguga.github.io/_posts/2021-04-22-PCA, ICA and CCA.markdown

 ### Applications in cross studies and cross species integration of transcriptomic profile
-- A implementation for strategy used in [Integrating single-cell transcriptomic data across different conditions, technologies, and species](Integrating single-cell transcriptomic data across different conditions, technologies, and species) (2018,NBT)
+- An implementation for strategy used in [Integrating single-cell transcriptomic data across different conditions, technologies, and species](Integrating single-cell transcriptomic data across different conditions, technologies, and species) (2018,NBT)
 - Load TCGA CRC tumor / normal tissue data